AML CTF Compliance Policy

 (f) The International Money Laundering Information Network (IMOLIN)- www.imolin.org

-The Client Acceptance Policy (hereinafter the ‘CAP’), following the principles and guidelines described in this Manual, defines the categorisation and acceptance criteria for clients, to be followed by the Company.
+The Client Acceptance Policy (hereinafter the ‘CAP’), following the principles and guidelines described in this Policy, defines the categorisation and acceptance criteria for clients, to be followed by the Company.

 The AMLCO shall be responsible for applying all the provisions of the CAP.
-In this respect, the heads of the Legal Departments shall also be assisting the AMLCO with the implementation of the CAP, as applicable.
+In this respect, the heads of Other Departments shall also be assisting the AMLCO with the implementation of the CAP, as applicable.

 7. General Acceptance Policy

-The Client Acceptance Policy (hereinafter the ‘CAP’), following the principles and guidelines described in this Manual, defines the categorisation and acceptance criteria for clients, to be followed by the Company.
+The Client Acceptance Policy (hereinafter the ‘CAP’), following the principles and guidelines described in this Policy, defines the categorisation and acceptance criteria for clients, to be followed by the Company.